RikiyaT/Java-Programming-Course/README.md

-# C-Programming-Course
+# Java-Programming-Course
-This is the course of C Programming.
-The course could only be taken after passing the course of "Introduction to C Programming".
+This is the course of Java Programming.
+The course could only be taken after passing the course of "Algorithms and Data Structures", which also uses Java.